 BremHLR - The Bremen Supercomputing Competence Center

 BremHLR provides support to scientists in scientific computing on the computer system of the “Norddeutschen Verbund für Hoch- und Höchstleistungsrechnen (HLRN)“ as well as other national computing centers, like the John von Neumann Insitute for Computing (NIC) in Jülich.
-Scientific consulting in high performance computing is conducted by consultants from participating centers (ZARM/UB, CLAMV/IUB as well as the Computer Centre of AWI).
+Scientific consulting in high performance computing is conducted by consultants from participating centers (ZARM/UB, CLAMV/JUB as well as the Computer Centre of AWI).
 In addition, user workshops and user training courses on high-performance computing are coordinated and organized.